 OG: "That is how I've done it, from the beginning but it's more a comfort thing for me.
 I don't think you can be more or less successful when you talk about your identity or don't.
 I do sit in my cis-passing privilege for both genders quite comfortably.
 I'm not, and never have been, completely comfortable voicing my gender identity online or in interviews because everyone has a different level of comfort with that.

-OG: "We don't want to normalise being transgender, but we want to normalise our existence.
+OG: "We don't want to normalize being transgender, but we want to normalize our existence.
 And to do that, we have to learn to build bridges with the cis community.
 Trying to branch off is a beautiful thing but I think trying to burn bridges with them and face them in a way that is defiant, I agree with, too, but ultimately: if we want to make a change within our everyday society, we need some warriors to go in there and try and fuck shit up."

 OG: "I'm going to continue my work as a high-fashion model.
 That's a level that I've wanted to put myself on since the beginning and I've been fortunate so far that it's worked out.
-I'm going to take a few months to continue working, but also to prioritise my physical transition — which is very exciting to me but also daunting, as every trans person can relate to — and just staying true to myself.
+I'm going to take a few months to continue working, but also to prioritize my physical transition — which is very exciting to me but also daunting, as every trans person can relate to — and just staying true to myself.
 That's what I try to tell every trans and non-binary person when they're starting a platform or business: You have to be yourself because you can't let anyone dictate your voice.
 That's not going to get you anywhere and you're eventually going to sell yourself out."